Lock, Stock, and Icebergs: The Evolution of Canada's Arctic Maritime Sovereignty. (Vancouver: UBC Press, 2016).

 -- Tom Axworthy, Senior Fellow, Munk School of Global Affairs, University of Toronto

 China’s Arctic Aspirations: The Emerging Interests of a “Near Arctic State” and What They Mean for Canada.
-Accepted for publication with the University of Calgary Press.
-(With P. Whitney Lackenbauer, James Manicom, and Frédéric Lasserre).
+University of Calgary Press., Forthcoming: 2017 (With P. Whitney Lackenbauer, James Manicom, and Frédéric Lasserre).

 “China’s Mining Interests in the North American Arctic.”
 Governing the North American Arctic: Lessons from the Past, Prospects for the Future.
 Dawn Berry and Halbert Jones Eds.
 London: Palgrave MacMillan.
 (Forthcoming: 2015).
 (With P. Whitney Lackenbauer)